 Lace-trimmed scallop collars were detailed on dresses and jackets this season, such as this cropped dogtooth jacket with matching lace gloves providing a uniformed look.
 Structured with tiers of ruffles, tulle, and lace gowns, Alessandro featured elements; from the 1800s in his work with large victorian dresses and poke bonnets.

 Photo credit: tag-walk.com

 This transparent dress with a belted corset ad embroidered lace along the hem had short puffy sleeves to express an inner child look to the model.
 This is a statement to the runway; by making the models look like China dolls which were an inspiration for the show titled ‘The Ritual’.

 View this post on Instagram

 A transparent dress with an embroidered collar worn with a belted corset is captured at fittings in the lead-up to the the women’s #GucciFW20 fashion show by @alessandro_michele today at the #GucciHub in Milan. #AlessandroMichele #mfw #GucciTheRitual Watch the show through link in bio.

-The show notes referenced the “ritual”, the “tiniest details of the scene” and the “congregation”.
-It was the celebratory theme of the little details that make up a show which was reflected in the garments such as lace collars, Victorian ruffled dresses and bold make-up choices such as the black tears painted down the face.
-This was apparent in Michele’s show last year by creating an environment in which we’re constantly seeking truth and authenticity.
-However, to complete the show this year, the seamstress and designers took their place in full view of the audience after the models exited which resulted in a round of applause.
+The show notes referenced the ‘ritual’, the ‘tiniest details of the scene’, and the ‘congregation’.
+It was the celebratory theme of the little details that make up a show.
+This was reflected in the garments, such as lace collars, Victorian ruffled dresses and, bold make-up choices such as the black tears painted down the face.
+This was apparent in Michele’s show last year by creating an environment in which we are constantly seeking truth and authenticity.
+However, to complete the show, the seamstress and designers took their place in full view of the audience after the models exited which resulted in a round of applause.

-Let us know your favourite pieces and thoughts on Twitter @Fashion_North.
+Tweet us your favourite pieces on Twitter @Fashion_North.